tamentis/scripts/README.rst

 them, hit ":" and type: !mkprotos.py

 Another faster way to do it is to go in your header file and hit::

     :r!mkprotos.py myfile.c

-which will insert directly the prototypes in your header file.
+This will insert directly the prototypes in your header file.

 Note that all the function with @private in their docstring will not be included in the header.